MatrixManAtYrService/thred.store/philosophy/why.md

 Otherwise, the costs (in delay-seconds or human-wage-dollars) will have to be offloaded onto users as costs-of-doing-business.
 We'll also need to drastically reduce occurrances of "identity theft" so that whoever bears the cost of fraudlent activity has to bear less of it (because these costs also trickle down).
 For the former, we'll need to get more familliar with code.
-For the latter, we'll need to adopt something like asymetric cryptography for identifying payers.
+For the latter, we'll need to stop using semi-secrets (like an ssn) to identify ourselves.

 The best way to learn to code is to have a computational problem that you need to solve.
 Whether you're encoding or decoding a secret, working with thred.store means solving a series of computational problems.